Builderb0y/BigGlobe/scripting docs/files/data/modid/worldgen/bigglobe_column_value/Valid.md

 * MinecraftScriptEnvironment
 * StatelessRandomScriptEnvironment
 * BaseColumnScriptEnvironment
-* ColumnEntryRegistry (x and z default to the position of the column)
+* ColumnEntryRegistry (x and z are hard-coded to the position of the column)